 On the third weekend in September, the Driftless Area Art Festival is held along the banks of the Kickapoo in Soldiers Grove.
 Distinguished by its mission to showcase only regional artists, the popular festival features over 80 visual arts exhibitors, live music and performances, and great local foods.

-If it’s music you’re after, the Viroqua Bluegrass and Gospel Festival held mid-July at the Vernon County Fairgrounds is one of the best free, eclectic community music festivals around.
+If it’s music you’re after, the Driftless Music Festival held mid-July under the oaks in Eckhart Park in Viroqua Wisconsin is one of the best free, eclectic community music festivals around.
 If you like a little boating with your music, check out the Canoe Race and Music Festival in Readstown, WI the second weekend in June.
 Priding themselves in throwing the “best micro fests in the mid-west”, Driftless Music Garden’s gorgeous natural amphitheater in Hillsboro brings music, arts, food and love two times in the summer with Bonfire Music & Arts Festival in June and People Fest in August.
 Larryfest, held near La Farge in mid-August is a must-see for folk, blue grass, and old-time music, and you can get laid-back at the Prairie Dog Blues Festival on St. Feriole Island in Prairie du Chien.

 Farmers markets are a perfect way to experience the region’s bounty.
 Every Saturday morning from May to October, the Viroqua Farmers Market takes place in front of Wisconsin Technical College on Main Street.
 Here you’ll find an abundance of locally-grown, often organic produce; homemade jams, jellies, and chutneys; maple syrup and honey; Amish-made baskets and furniture; and local crafts.
-A new farmers market in Gays Mills takes place on Wednesdays from 2:30-6:00.
+The farmers market in Gays Mills takes place on Wednesdays from 2:30-6:00.
 Also on Saturdays, LaFarge and Hillsboro brings in the best from the prestine Kickapoo region from 9am to 1pm.
 Ontario, WI hosts their market at Cozy Nook Park on Thursday evenings from 4pm-8pm.
 With softball and other activities, this will be an evening for everyone with music, cooking classes, children’s activities, art and more.